-The next election to be held in Weddin Shire is scheduled for Saturday 10 September 2016.
+The next election to be held in Weddin Shire will be in September 2020.

 It is compulsory to vote in an election if you are on the electoral roll.

 Local Government elections and by-elections are conducted in a legal environment in accordance with the provisions of the Local Government 1993 and the Local Government (General) Regulation 2005.

 The NSW Electoral Commission (NSWEC) is responsible for the conduct of all Local Government elections to ensure that the elections are conducted independently and impartially.

 An independent Returning Officer is appointed by the NSWEC to each Council area to conduct the election on behalf of and under the direction of the Electoral Commissioner.